-SLU uses an electronic course valuation system (Evald).
+SLU uses an electronic course evaluation system (Evald).
 Once the response period has ended, the results of the general questions and comments are summarised.
 These are then available in SLUnik.
 This means that the results are published on the Internet and can be read by all.
-The course valuations are important for education monitoring at course level and also in order to provide you with information about courses, so that you are able to make your choice of courses on a broader basis.
+The course evaluations are important for education monitoring at course level and also in order to provide you with information about courses, so that you are able to make your choice of courses on a broader basis.

 SLU also carries out other surveys of student opinion on education and student welfare environment.
 Once you have completed your study programme with a degree, we would like you to provide your opinion on your time studying as a whole.